- Slow file transfer can be a big problem, especially when a matter of a few minutes takes forever.

 - Task Manager will now appear with the list of startup applications.
 Right-click the first entry on the list and select Disable from the menu.
 Do this for all entries on the list.

-- After you disable all startup applications, go back to the System Configuration window.
+- Go back to the System Configuration window.
 Now you just have to click Apply and OK to and restart your PC.

 - Press Windows Key + S and enter windows features.
 Select Turn Windows features on or off.